 Contacted by Child Protective Services?
 Here is What You Need to Know.

 Have you been accused of hitting your son?
 Have you been accused of sexually abusing your girlfriend’s daughter?
-These are some of the reasons you could receive a call from or be visited by a social worker from Child Protective Services (CPS).
+These are some of the reasons you could be contacted by Child Protective Services (CPS) or be visited by a social worker.
 CPS is a part of the Department of Social Services (DSS) that investigates allegations of child neglect and child abuse.
 Once a claim of neglect or abuse is sent to CPS, they are required to investigate the claim.
 Certain laws (Md.
 Annotated Code, Family Law Sec.
 5-704) require professionals (e.g., doctors, nurses, police officers, teachers) to report suspected instances of child abuse or neglect.
 However, anyone can contact CPS and file a report of abuse or neglect.

 A CPS/DSS agent will start to investigate an alleged physical or sexual abuse within 24 hours of the reporting.
 They will observe the child, conduct an onsite interview with the child's caretaker, and decide if the child is safe.
 If the agent determines the child is not safe, they may immediately remove the child from the home.
 If the report is for suspected neglect, CPS will follow the same process within five days after receiving the report.
 (Md.
 Annotated Code, Family Law, Sec.
 5-706)